monisyousuf/youtube-tutorials/CD_008_NoSQL/README.md

 # CD_008 | NoSQL

 ## Pre Requisites
 Make sure docker desktop is installed on your computer.
 Don't have it?
-Check [here](https://www.docker.com/products/docker-desktop/)
+Check [here](https://www.docker.com/products/docker-desktop/).
+No docker knowledge required (only installation).
+In case you're having troubles running the commands, see the [Troubleshooting](#c-troubleshooting) section.

 ## A. Quick Start

 ### 1. Start All Databases
 The following command will instantiate all the databases contained in the codebase on your local computer.
 This will also populate the data in the databases.
+After running this command, all the databases will be available to connect.
+This will enable you to run any commands against the respective databases.
 ```
 docker compose up -d --build
 ```